mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

 RepoDb provides the feature of micro and full ORMs.
-It help the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.
+It helps the developer to simplify the “switchover” of when to use the “micro” and “full” operations during the development.

 **It is high-performance**

 The word “high-performance” refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

-RepoDb has its own compiler.
+RepoDb has its owns compiler.
 It caches the “already-generated” ILs and Expressions and reusing them for the upcoming transformations.
 Furthermore, RepoDb caches the “already-executed” operation context and reusing it for future calls.

 **It is efficient**

 The word “efficient” refers to “how well-managed” this ORM uses the computer memory when manipulating the objects all throughout the cycle of the operations.

-RepoDb caches the “already-extracted” object properties and reusing it all throughout the process of transformations and executions.
-It helps eliminate the creation of unnecessary class objects.
+RepoDb caches the “already-extracted” object properties, mappings and SQL statements and reusing it all throughout the process of transformations and executions.
+It helps eliminate the creation of unnecessary objects that leads to a low memory consumption.

 ## Highlights

- - RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+ - RepoDb is the fastest and the most efficient ORM library in .NET as per  [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
 See the actual execution results [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
  - RepoDb is covered by thousand of major Unit Tests and Integration Tests.
  - RepoDb is running various critical applications in Production Environment.